 Infant/Toddler Teachers Need to be Valued More As Teachers

 [Image Description: There is an image of a colorful infant classroom taken from the front left corner of the room with light yellow and light green walls with bulletin boards and handprint and dinosaur decals and decorations hanging from the ceiling.
 There are 10 light tan cribs with bars on both sides and clear glass on the front and back of each set up on the left, middle, and right walls in back of the classrooom.
 The floor in the back of the classroom is a dark gray carpet with the cribs, a beige rocking chair, low and high level shelves bolted into the floor filled with toys, a colorful soft mat with a blue obstacle course on it, and an exersaucer.
 The floor in the front of the classroom has a light gray tile floor with a white and light blue diaper changing table, 2 gray highchairs with gray tables attached to them and a gray highchair with a red table attached to it, a small round blue table with 2 big red chairs on both sides of the table in front of the high chairs, another beige rocking chair, and an enclosed play area with climbing and crawling equipment.
 "Infant/Toddler Teachers Need to be Valued More as Teachers" is in center-aligned bold black text in a white text box center-aligned at the top of the image.
-My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned black Marker Felt font overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
+My First Former Buddy Club President logo is in the bottom left corner of the image with "FIRST FORMER BUDDY CLUB PRESIDENT" in center-aligned italicized black text overlapping an enlarged light blue heart with several small red hearts and a light blue background in the background of the enlarged heart.
 The image of the infant classroom, text box, and my logo are overlapping a light pink Procreate cloudy background.]

 CONTENT WARNING: Keep in mind that the purpose of this blog post is not to diminish nor express bias against teachers of older ages and grades at all.
 The purpose of this blog post is just to advocate for the concern about how infant/toddler teachers seem to be one of the types of teachers that lack value the most.
 I am also writing about this disparity as a whole.